-Will participation in the NY West ODP conflict with my club team
+Will participation in NY West ODP conflict with my club team?

-The NY West ODP strives to honor the good work of club soccer in this state as best as possible, and strives to work in conjunction with the clubs to identify the top players within our boundaries.
-Our program has undergone significant changes in the last two years as we continue to try to minimize the conflicts placed on the top players in NY West, and new initiatives are currently being developed, that are meant to improve the scheduling of events between the clubs and the NY West ODP even further.
+NY West ODP strives to honor the good work of our many outstanding clubs and works in conjunction with them to identify the top players within our boundaries.
+Our program has undergone significant changes in the last two years as we continue to try to minimize the conflicts imposed on top players in NY West.
+New initiatives are currently being developed that are meant to improve the scheduling of events between the clubs, leagues, tournaments and NY West ODP.

 The New York State West Youth Soccer Association would like to encourage you to participate in the Olympic Development Program.
 Do not be discouraged if you are not selected to one of the pools in your first attempt.
-A number of our past and current National Team players did not make the program on every attempt.
-The NY West ODP staff wishes you the best in your efforts, and looks forward to seeing you "on the pitch!"
+A number of our past and current Regional and National youth team players did not make the state team on their first attempt.
+The NY West ODP staff wishes you good luck, and looks forward to seeing you "on the pitch!"

-For more information interested players should contact the NY West State Office at 1-800-789-4806, or check the NY West ODP web site at www.nyswysa.org under ODP
+For more information interested players should contact the NY West State Office at (607)962-9923, or visit us at: http://nyswysa.org/olympic-development-program